krispad-dev/outdoor-shop/README.md

-# outdoor-shop, simple web shop prototype for outdoor related products.
+# outdoor shop, a simple webshop prototype for outdoor-related products.

 ### Background